matthew-hennefarth/matthew-hennefarth.github.io/content/_index.md

-I'm Matthew.
+I am Matthew.
 I do research on theoretical and computational chemistry.
 A long time ago, I used to do experimental biochemistry/biomaterials work.
 I currently contribute to [*PySCF*](https://github.com/pyscf/pyscf), [*PySCF-forge*](https://github.com/pyscf/pyscf-forge), and [*OpenMolcas*](https://gitlab.com/Molcas/OpenMolcas).

 You can see all of my [code projects](/projects) and [research](/research), past and present.
 My CV can be found [here](/cv.pdf).